 Missing ensembles

-Possible others? (pitch, roll, GPS quality, ability to hold edge, moving bed bias, missing bins, lost ensembles, boat speed vs. water speed, TROC of heading)Transect data is plotted (495-501), this will slow any batch processing down.
+Possible others? (pitch, roll, GPS quality, ability to hold edge, moving bed bias, missing bins, lost ensembles, boat speed vs. water speed, TROC of heading)

+Code syntax can be improved for clarity

+Uses 0,1 as switches.
+Should avoid that and use logicals.
+There also is probably a better way to structure the code for runtime

+Transect data is plotted (495-501), this will slow any batch processing down.

 Can consolidate the if statements for determining starting and ending banks and distances.(523-525)

 Table is displayed with values for config and edges.
 This can be removed for bulk processing, but is a good check initially that the file is being read correctly and start and end banks are properly assigned.
-(538-552)
+(538-552).
+FLE recommends using ASCII talbes for the debug text.
+We can always put the ASCII results into a file, or GUI log window.

 A table is displayed with the values of mean error and stdev of error for each parameter.
 The table is user-editable.
 This is not appropriate for bulk processing.
 (556-616)